The Lord Roars

 The world cries out for a prophetic word to the chaos, unrest, and destructiveness of our times.
 Can the biblical prophets speak into our world today?

-Leading Old Testament ethicist M. Daniel Carroll R. shows that learning from the prophets can make us better prepared for Christian witness.
+Old Testament ethicist M. Daniel Carroll R. demonstrates that learning from the prophets can make us better prepared for Christian witness.
 In this guide to the ethical material of Old Testament prophetic literature, Carroll highlights key ethical concerns of the three prophets most associated with social critique--Amos, Isaiah, and Micah--showing their relevance for those who wish to speak with a prophetic voice today.

 1. Reimagining Reality: The Power of the Prophetic Text